-1 A core management area is an area of land that influences or limits the use of the land surrounding it.
+1 A key management area is an area of land that influences or limits the use of the land surrounding it.
 Management actions are based on the key management area.

-Department of Defense (DoD) have had to provide supplemental water during the hot, dry summer months at several locations since July 2005 to sustain the excess wild horses on the NWHR HMA.
+Water is a limiting factor on the Nevada Wild Horse Range.
+During the summer months, the majority of the NWHR herd waters at two primary water sources within the NWHR HMA core area; they are Cactus Spring and Rose Spring.
+Some horses water at other ephemeral/intermittent springs to a lesser extent; these springs have a reduced amount of water available to wild horses.
+As a result, the BLM and Department of Defense (DoD) have had to provide supplemental water during the hot, dry summer months at several locations since July 2005 to sustain the excess wild horses on the NWHR HMA.
 This is a clear indication that the number of animals present on the NWHR exceeds the naturally available resources.
 This shortage of water has led to wild horses concentrating around the few remaining water sources, many of which are located adjacent to roads critical to military operations.